Presenter Training Program (PTP)

 The Presenter has become one of the most important cogs in the performing arts continuum, bringing together touring artists, producers, audiences and communities.
 Arts presenters negotiate best outcomes for a diverse range of stakeholders, are accountable to their employer (usually local government) and need to ensure accessibility, equity and high quality outcomes.

-PAC Australia’s Presenter Training Program will unpack the unique challenges faced by arts presenters, while developing skills to enhance success and add value to audiences, stakeholders and community.
+PAC Australia’s Presenter Training Program unpacks the unique challenges faced by arts presenters, while developing skills to enhance success and add value to audiences, stakeholders and community.
 The content of the PTP is aimed at Presenters new to the role or those seeking a greater understanding of how to develop this role.
-(There are future modules for more established presenters under development).
+It’s also great succession planning for your organisation to send your 2IC!

-This limited opportunity is only available for 15 attendees to ensure the learning and exchange will effectively build personal skills capacities and help to build a peer network.
+The PTP cohort is limited to 20 participants to ensure the learning and exchange will effectively build personal skills capacities and help to build a peer network.

 The Presenter Training Program will be delivered in two parts:

 1. Eleven fortnightly 2.5 hour online sessions starting in May, 2022

 2. A full day intensive on Monday 5 September, 2022 (in conjunction with APAX 2022).
 While in-person attendance in Sydney is preferred, we understand that may not be possible for everyone and arrangements may be made to participate online as needed.

 When applying for the Presenting Training Program you will be asked to confirm that you can be available for all sessions, including the full day intensive.

 Program Cost: $895 inc GST (member rate) or $1,300 inc GST (non-member rate).